psanse/BitGraph/graph/readme.md

 	g.remove_edge(1,2);
     if(g.is_empty()) cout<<"empty graph"<<endl;

-GRAPH ANALYSIS
+A MORE COMPLEX EXAMPLE
 -------------------------------
-By Graph Analysis we refer to any type of precomputation which gives useful information about the graph, such as invariants, decompositions etc. The current release includes as major functionality [k-core decomposition analysis](http://en.wikipedia.org/wiki/Degeneracy_(graph_theory)) but also basic info such as density or maximum graph degree.
-Clique number is implemented in the [pablodev/copt](https://www.biicode.com/pablodev/copt "repo for compbinatorial optimization") block in the Biicode repository.

 K-core analysis is wrapped inside the `KCore` class.
 It computes core decomposition for the graph as well as for any subgraph.
-We note that the graph type should be undirected (type `ugraph` or `sparse_ugraph`).

 Here is an example:

-    #include "pablodev/graph/graph.h"
+    #include "graph/graph.h"
-    #include "pablodev/graph/kcore.h"
+    #include "graph/kcore.h"

     void main(){
 	  sparse_ugraph ug("brock200_1.clq");